 - ¼ teaspoon almond extract

-- ½ cup seedless raspberry or strawberry jam (or your favorite flavor)
+- ½ cup seedless raspberry or strawberry jam or other

 - powdered sugar for dusting